Asiana Treks and Tours

 Booking an Everest Base Camp trek with Asiana Treks and Tours involves clear, fair terms designed to protect both the client and the company.
 To secure your place, a deposit is usually required at the time of booking, with the balance payable before the trek start date.
 Asiana Treks provides detailed booking confirmations and pre-trek information to prepare you for the adventure.

-Cancellations made well in advance typically qualify for partial refunds minus administrative fees, while late cancellations may have stricter penalties due to non-refundable expenses like flight tickets and permits.
+Cancellations made well in advance typically qualify for partial refunds, minus administrative fees, while late cancellations may incur stricter penalties due to non-refundable expenses, such as flight tickets and permits.
 In the rare event of unforeseen circumstances such as natural disasters or political unrest, the company works closely with clients to reschedule or offer refunds where appropriate.
 It’s recommended that trekkers purchase travel insurance covering cancellations and medical emergencies.

 Booking Terms & Policies: